 While NCUA has not adopted specific limits for capital or retained earnings at risk for employee benefit plan investments, a corporate should give consideration to the additional risk being acquired in relation to Tier 1 capital and retained earnings.
 Corporate boards of directors should fully understand the structure and risks associated with these investments, and their potential ability to impair retained earnings and Tier 1 capital.
 As part of the examination and supervisory process, NCUA expects a corporate’s board and management to demonstrate that appropriate pre-purchase analysis was conducted and the corporate gained a thorough understanding of the investment’s structure, its short and long-term cash flows, and the potential affects to retained earnings and capital at the various stages of the investment’s life-cycle.
 Prudent risk management suggests corporates establish risk limits when evaluating the reasonableness of an otherwise impermissible investment product both individually by instrument, and in totality as a percentage of both retained earnings and Tier 1 Capital.

 In summary, a corporate’s risk management program must be commensurate with the risk held on its balance sheet.
 Corporates have the authority to purchase investments otherwise impermissible if those investments meet the direct relationship requirement and are intended to fund an employee benefit obligation.
 In these cases, the corporate may not invest for its own purposes and the investments may only be held for as long as the corporate has an obligation under the retirement or benefit plan.
 Regardless of what kind of investment plan is used, a corporate must ensure that the type and amount of employee benefits it offers are reasonable given its size, financial condition, strength of retained earnings and Tier 1 capital, and the duties of its employees.
-The additional investment authority granted to corporates does not relieve the corporate from monitoring and reporting risk on the balance sheet in accordance with Part 704 (opens new window)11 of NCUA’s Rules and Regulations as well as reporting these investments in accordance with GAAP.
-In cases where investment attributes are not clearly defined, corporates should employ reasonable and supportable estimates and methodologies to ensure that otherwise impermissible investments are included in risk management measures in accordance with §§704.6 (opens new window)12, 704.8 (opens new window)13, and 704.9 (opens new window)14 of the NCUA Rules and Regulations.
+The additional investment authority granted to corporates does not relieve the corporate from monitoring and reporting risk on the balance sheet in accordance with Part 704 (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).)
+11 of NCUA’s Rules and Regulations as well as reporting these investments in accordance with GAAP.
+In cases where investment attributes are not clearly defined, corporates should employ reasonable and supportable estimates and methodologies to ensure that otherwise impermissible investments are included in risk management measures in accordance with §§704.6 (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).)
+12, 704.8 (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).)
+13, and 704.9 (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).)
+14 of the NCUA Rules and Regulations.
 And lastly, NCUA can object, during the supervisory process, to an investment due to reasonableness and risk concerns.

 If you have any questions, please contact your district examiner or the Office of National Examinations and Supervision at ONESMail@ncua.gov